protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 - Testnet ADA for transactions
 - Docker (for containerized deployment when using as a standalone project)
 - Git (for version control)
-- GitHub account (for repository management and CI|CD when using as a standalone project)
+- GitHub account (for repository management and CI/CD when using as a standalone project)
 - Docker Hub account (for storing Docker images)

 ### Account Setup

-1. **GitHub Account**: Required for version control and CI|CD workflows.
+1. **GitHub Account**: Required for version control and CI/CD workflows.
 If you don't have one, create it [here](https://github.com/).
 2. **Docker Hub Account**: Required for storing and managing Docker images.
 If you don't have one, create it [here](https://hub.docker.com/).
 You will need to create a [access token](https://app.docker.com/settings/personal-access-tokens).

 ## Key Features